FourThievesVinegar/solderless-microlab/docs/assembly-lab-control-unit.md

    - If you're not sure which relays are which, consult the documentation for your relay hat or board.
    - Consult the pin diagram for your Pi for which GPIO pins to connect to the relay board if you are using a separate relay breakout board like the one pictured here.
    - See `backend/hardware/base_hardware.yaml` for which GPIO pins activate which systems
+   - You will need 12v power port for each of:
+      - The reactor light (optional)
+      - The heating circulation pump
+      - The cooling circulation pump
+      - The reactor stirrer
 - If you have a reactor light and a button to use it with, wire the button according to its instructions and connect it to the appropriate barrel plug connector.
 - Connect the 12v barrel plug input on the Arduino's motor control board to the 12v power supply